 Southern Potato Salad

 Summer picnics and backyard barbecues wouldn’t be the same without a tasty helping of potato salad, and it’s a great side dish that can be served cold.

 I know this sounds like an odd choice, but tomato pie is delicious hot or cold, and if you have a supply of late summer tomatoes, this is an excellent way to use them.

 This recipe works because it takes meat from your freezer along with fresh veggies you might have on hand and transforms them into a tasty meal that you can grill outside.
-Feel free to substitute chicken or shrimp or whatever veggies you have on hand.
+Feel free to substitute chicken or shrimp or make grilled vegetable kabobs.

 Believe it or not, spaghetti pie is just as delicious cold as it is hot.
 A great way to use up any sausage or ground beef in your freezer.

 Black-Eyed Pea Hummus